 The CEO vision is simple - research outcomes that improve real-life conditions.
-We achieve this through the following community-driven aims:

 West Virginia Practice Based Research Network Development – Practice-Based Research Networks (PBRNs) are groups of primary care clinicians and practices partnered with research entities (such as West Virginia University, the WV School of Osteopathic Medicine, and Charleston Area Medical Center) who work together to answer community-based healthcare questions and translate research findings into meaningful everyday practice.
 The effort is being lead by the Community Engagement Core of the West Virginia Clinical and Translational Science Institute (WVCTSI), whose goal is to foster the growth of research from the laboratory to clinical practice in West Virginia.

 Educational Resource Development – CEO is in the process of developing a series of educational materials related to community engagement and translational research.
 New resources, including videos, handouts, articles, guides and more, will continually be added to this site.
 Check back often for new materials.

 Geri Dino, Ph.D. - Core Director, Community Engagement & Outreach